-A few weeks ago I was helping a client create a debt repayment plan and I found a great free tool that I’d like to share with you today.
+A while back I was helping a client create a debt repayment plan and I found a great free tool that I’d like to share with you today.

 If you have student loans, credit cards, a mortgage, or any other debt that you’re working to pay off, this tool will help you do it as quickly and effectively as possible.

 - Organize your various debts in one place

 - Determine the exact order in which to prioritize your debts

 - Figure out exactly how much money to put towards each debt every single month from now until the last one is paid off

 - See how much money you can save by putting extra money towards your debt and/or prioritizing them the right way